tensorflow/transform/docs/api_docs/python/tft/quantiles.md

       time.
 For more performance
       trade-offs see also http://web.cs.ucla.edu/~weiwang/paper/SSDBM07_2.pdf
 * <b>`weights`</b>: (Optional) Weights tensor for the quantiles.
-Tensor must have the same shape as x.
+Tensor must have the same batch size as x.
+* <b>`reduce_instance_dims`</b>: By default collapses the batch and instance dimensions to arrive at a single output vector.
+If False, only collapses the batch dimension and outputs a vector of the same shape as the input.
 * <b>`name`</b>: (Optional) A name for this operation.

 #### Returns:

-The bucket boundaries represented as a list, with num_bucket-1 elements See code below for discussion on the type of bucket boundaries.
+The bucket boundaries represented as a list, with num_bucket-1 elements, unless reduce_instance_dims is False, which results in a Tensor of shape x.shape + [num_bucket-1].
+See code below for discussion on the type of bucket boundaries.